Vajiralongkorn: University

 In 1972, the prince enrolled at the Royal Military College, Duntroon in Canberra, Australia.
 His education at Duntroon was divided into two parts, military training by the Australian Army and a bachelor's degree course under the auspices of the University of New South Wales.
-He graduated in 1976 as a new lieutenant with a liberal arts degree.
+He graduated in 1976 as a new lieutenant with a liberal arts degree in military studies.
+That year, he also spent time training with the Special Air Service Regiment in Perth.

 In 1982, he completed a second bachelor's degree in law, with second-class honors at Sukhothai Thammathirat Open University.

 Heir apparent and social interest

 Vajiralongkorn was proclaimed crown prince on 28 December 1972 at 12:23 in the Ananta Samakhom Throne Hall, making him the third crown prince of the Chakri dynasty.

 Short-term monastic life

-On 6 November 1978, at age 26, the prince was ordained as a monk at Wat Phra Kaew.
+On 6 November 1978, at the age of 26, the prince was ordained as a monk at Wat Phra Kaew.
 As is traditional for royals, he stayed at Wat Bowonniwet Vihara for 15 days, under the monastic name "Vajiralongkornno".